Why are we getting fatter?

 Obesity is now reaching epidemic proportions in the western world.
 There are estimated to be 90 million obese people in the USA and 9 million in the UK and the numbers are growing.

-Obesity is becoming particularly worrying amongst children where profound reductions in physical activity have led to a quarter of all children being overweight.
+Obesity is becoming particularly worrying among children where profound reductions in physical activity have led to a quarter of all children being overweight.

-Genetic factors can account for some obesity.
-This can be seen when most or all members of a family are overweight; however over-consumption and under activity are still important factors.
-Patients with a genetic predisposition will find it harder or need a little extra help to lose weight and maintain their new body weight.
+Genetic factors can account for obesity in some families.
+This can be seen when most or all members of a family are overweight; however over-eating and under activity are still important factors.
+Patients with a genetic predisposition to be obese will find it harder or need a little extra help to lose weight and maintain their new body weight.

 The Care Quality Commission is the independent regulator of health and social care in England.

 The Diet Plate helps you easily manage your portion control and get a healthy balanced diet